Associated primes of powers of edge ideals and ear decompositions of graphs: Introduction

-The associated prime of $I^t$ has the form $P_F = (x_i|\ i \in F)$, where $F$ is a (vertex) cover of $\G$.
+Let $I$ be the edge ideal of a graph $\G$.
+Chen, Morey and Sung \cite{CMS} gave an algorithmic construction of $\Ass^\infty(I)$ and an upper bound for $\astab(I)$.
+The problem here is to describe the associated primes of initial powers of $I$ in terms of $\G$.
+The associated primes of $I^t$ are of the form $P_F = (x_i|\ i \in F)$, where $F$ is a (vertex) cover of $\G$.
 In particular, the minimal associated primes of $I^t$ correspond to the minimal covers of $\G$.
-The problem is for which cover $F$ is $P_F$ a non-minimal associated primes of $I^t$.
-For simplicity we will call such a prime an {\em embedded prime} of $I^t$.
+Therefore, it remains to describe the covers $F$ of $\G$ for which $P_F$ is a non-minimal associated prime of $I^t$.
+Such a prime ideal is usually called an {\em embedded prime} of $I^t$.

-In a pioneering paper on edge ideals \cite{SVV}, Simis, Vasconcelos, and Villarreal showed that $I^t$ has no embedded primes for all $t$ if and only if $\G$ is a bipartite graph.
-If $\G$ is non-bipartite, Chen, Morey and Sung \cite{CMS} gave an algorithm to detect the embedded primes of $I^t$ for $t$ sufficiently large.
-Associated primes of powers of squarefree monomial ideals were also studied by Ha and Morey \cite{HM} and Francisco, Ha and Van Tuyl \cite{FHV}.
-However, these works could not be used to describe the embedded primes of every $I^t$ in terms of $\G$.

 For $t = 2$, the above problem was solved by Terai and Trung \cite{TT2}.
-They showed that $P_F$ is an embedded prime of $I^2$ if and only if $F$ is minimal among the covers containing the neighborhood of a triangle.
-A somewhat weaker result was obtained independently by Herzog and Hibi in \cite{HH2}, where it is proved that $\mm$ is an associated prime of $I^2$ if and only if $\G$ has a dominating triangle.
+They showed that $P_F$ is an embedded prime of $I^2$ if and only if $F$ is minimal among the covers containing the closed neighborhood of a triangle.
+A somewhat weaker result was obtained independently by Herzog and Hibi in \cite{HH2}, who proved that the maximal homogeneous ideal $\mm$ is an associated prime of $I^2$ if and only if $\G$ has a dominating triangle.
 Recently, Hien, Lam and Trung \cite{HLT} and Hien and Lam \cite{HL} succeeded in giving a complete classification of the embedded primes of $I^3$ and $I^4$ in terms of $\G$.
-These classifications are so complicated that a classification for every $t \ge 4$ seems to be impossible.
+These results are so complicated that a classification for $t \ge 5$ appears to be impossible.
+Associated primes of powers of the more general class of squarefree monomial ideals have been described by Ha and Morey \cite{HM} and Francisco, Ha and Van Tuyl \cite{FHV} from a different point of view.
+However, their works could not be used to describe the associated primes of $I^t$ in terms of $\G$.

-In this paper we surprisingly obtain an explicit description of the embedded primes of $I^t$ for every $t \ge 2$ by using ear decompositions of graphs.
-An {\em ear} is a path or a cycle with a specified endpoint.
-For convenience we allow 2-cycles with a repetition of an edge.
-An {\em ear decomposition} of a graph is a sequence of ears involving all vertices such that the first ear is a cycle and the endpoints of each subsequent ear are the only vertices belonging to earlier ears in the sequence.
-If the first ear is an odd cycle, we call it an {\em initially odd ear decomposition}.
-Non-bipartite connected graphs always have initially odd ear decompositions.
-We call a graph {\em strongly non-bipartite} if every connected component is non-bipartite.
-For a strongly non-bipartite graph $\G$ we introduce the invariant